Meat and meat products

 • When food is, or contains offal such as kidney, liver or brain (e.g. steak and kidney pie)

-• When using irradiated food (e.g. Herbs that have been irradiated which are added as an ingredient to a fish product.)
+• When using irradiated food (e.g. irradiated herbs which are added as an ingredient to a meat product.)

-• nutrition information panel where a nutritional claim is made (e.g. ‘low fat’ or ‘gluten free’)
+• nutrition information panel, where a nutrition claim is made (e.g. ‘low fat’ or ‘gluten free’).

 Labelling for wholesale